p-gonzo/blog/content/posts/map-filter-recude-cpp.md

 Map creates a `std::vector<T2>` and returns it at the end of the function call.
 In between, it invokes ForEach, passing it the original `std::vector<T>` and a callback function that pushes the item onto the `mappedVec` after calling the user-supplied `mapCb` on it.

-It's useful to note that there are two callbacks occurring: **1)** the user-supplied callback which is nested inside **2)** the callback that gets consumed by ForEach.
+It's useful to note that there are two callbacks occurring: **1)** the user-supplied callback which is nested inside **2)** the callback supplied by Map that gets consumed by ForEach.

 Finally we see the `[&mappedVec, &mapCb]` syntax at the start of our lambda expression.
 This allows our `mappedVec` and `mapCb` to remain in scope as the expression ```mappedVec.push_back(mapCb(item))``` gets passed to ForEach.
 This syntax allows us to create a [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) around those two variables.